radical-cybertools/radical.saga/docs/source/library/job/index.rst

 Job Containers -- :class:`saga.job.Container`
 ---------------------------------------------

-:todo: Describe how to work with job containers.

 .. seealso:: More examples on how to use job containers can be found in
              the :ref:`code_examples_job` section of the